WojcikAnna/Project1-JS-sklep-AW/README.md

 and getItem and JSON.parse to load saved cart array.

 There are still many products and functionalities to be added and I will work on them during futher learning of JS.
-Front-end postgraduate studies at WSB gave me a lot and I'm convinced that now it would be much easier to learn and practice JS on my own.
-It was great journey!